 How do I juggle around this?

 We want to start looking for a job ASAP.
 We don’t have to accept the position, but we want to start looking.
-Don’t let the severance package stipulations effect your job search.
-Assuming that an offer isn’t going to come on day 1 – 15 after the layoff (putting resume together, interviewing, etc take time) just tell your potential hiring manager towards the offer stage (not the first interview) that you have a vacation planned and need to push out your start date.
+Don’t let the severance package stipulations affect your job search.
+Assuming that an offer isn’t going to come on day 1 – 15 after the layoff (putting the resume together, interviewing, etc take time) just tell your potential hiring manager towards the offer stage (not the first interview) that you have a vacation planned and need to push out your start date.
 Explain that after you were laid off, you decided you wanted to clear your head and start your new job with a clear mind.
 Explain that you ALREADY have plans to take your family on vacation, hotels books, flights paid, and GUESS WHEN YOU WILL GET BACK?
 When your severance payments from your past employer end.

-Hopefully we are going to be able to negotiate an as good or better salary than your prior gig.
-With this in mind, you are going to want to start before those severance payments end, so just adjust your “pre planned vacation speech” accordingly.
+Hopefully, we are going to be able to negotiate an as good or better salary than your prior gig.
+With this in mind, you are going to want to start before those severance payments end, so just adjust your “pre-planned vacation speech” accordingly.

 If you have a vacation planned with the family to clear your mind after a layoff, or to go back home to spend time with family to re-ground yourself, most employers will be willing to wait an extra week or two for that kind of smart move.
 It’s in their best interest to hire a relaxed and refreshed employee.
 I know I don’t want to hire bitter, angry, hasn’t gotten over it, needs to pay the bills ASAP employee.